 Board Members - Please email firstname.lastname@example.org if you would like to be considered for a board position.
-We are actively seeking additional persons of color to join our cause.
-Currently, we are looking for the following types of board members:
+We are actively seeking board members.
+Currently, we are looking for the following types of board members who support charter schools:

 - members from urban communities and/or experience working with low-income and minority families

 Georgia’s first charter school law was passed in 1993 and was amended in 1998 to allow for locally approved charter schools.
 In 2008, the law was amended to allow for a state commission to approve charter schools, however in 2011, the Supreme Court of Georgia ruled the commission law unconstitutional.
 In 2012, a constitutional amendment was overwhelmingly approved by Georgia voters to allow for a new State Charter Schools Commission of Georgia ("Commission").
 In addition to state authorization, the Commission was granted the authority to actively seek supplemental revenue from federal grant funds, institutional grant funds, and philanthropic organizations.
 Georgia Senate Bill 156 in 2015 authorized the creation of the State Charter Schools Foundation.
 As a result, the State Charter Schools Foundation of Georgia (SCSF or Foundation) was incorporated in 2015.